 Installation

 Solar companies often use in-house or third-party installers to complete their projects.
 In-house installers offer better quality control and communication, leading to a smoother process.
-With third-party installers, project updates and communication goes through one or more individuals.
+With third-party installers, project updates and communication go through one or more individuals.
 When researching each solar installer, we noted their installation process and team.
 Installers with in-house teams received higher points than companies outsourcing to third-party contractors.

 Services